At what age is it OK to introduce solid vegan baby food?

 - Test out common allergens such as nuts, tahini, and peanut butter in baby porridge or on a piece of soft bread.

-- Add more flavour using more spices and herbs but do not use salt.
+- Add more flavor using more spices and herbs but do not use salt.

 - You can now add onions, leek, capsicum, mushrooms.